 - Get a fridge thermometer.
 There are a number of things that can cause your fridge to break down or lose power: electrical shorts or surges, clogged ventilation, et cetera.
 So it's possible that even with your temperature dial adjusted to the correct position, your fridge might be far warmer than it should be.
-A simple dial thermometer helps you monitor things to ensure that you're never caught in the dark.
+A simple dial thermometer—like this cheap one from Rubbermaid—helps you monitor things to ensure that you're never caught in the dark.

 - Transfer food to smaller containers.
-I keep a stack of half-pint, pint, and quart plastic deli containers to store almost all food once it's come out of the original packaging.
+I keep a stack of pint and quart plastic deli containers (available on Amazon) to store almost all food once it's come out of the original packaging.
 Air is the enemy of most foods and can increase their rate of spoilage.
 By transferring them to smaller containers, you not only minimize air contact, but you also help keep your fridge organized and easy to navigate.